abekek/abekek.github.io-old/src/pages/s_books.md

 6. [How the Steel Was Tempered - Nikolai Ostrovski](https://t.me/abekek_notes/708)
 7. [A Thousand Brains: A New Theory of Intelligence - Jeff Hawkins](https://t.me/abekek_notes/713)
 8. [The Brain: The Story of You - David Eagleman](https://t.me/abekek_notes/716)
+9. Behave: The Biology of Humans at Our Best and Worst - Robert M. Sapolsky

 ### Books I read in 2020